By Dr. Alexandra Sisam ND | Updated by Birgitta Kautz

 Symptoms of chronic infection are similar to but less intense than those of an acute infection.
 However, they remain for a much longer period such as 12 weeks and over.
 Risk factors for this chronic inflammation include nasal polyps, allergies, smoking and others.

-It is always useful to check in with a healthcare provider to identify the cause of the sinus infection symptoms and to find the best treatment.
-Chronic problems may require more comprehensive treatment options.
-This might include a CT scan to rule out less common causes such as a deviated septum or nasal polyps.
+It is always useful to check in with a health care provider to identify the cause of the sinus infection symptoms.
+Chronic problems may require more extensive treatment options.
+This might include a CT scan to rule out less common health conditions such as a deviated septum or nasal polyps.

-However, there are many home remedies and treatments that can also help to relieve the symptoms of both acute and chronic sinusitis.
+However, there are also home remedies and home treatments that can help to relieve the symptoms of both acute and chronic sinusitis.

 In traditional medicine, there are many plants prepared as botanicals or as homeopathic to help with the symptoms.
 One of them is sponge cucumber (Luffa operculata) which has been used for centuries in South America.
 When prepared as a homeopathic, it has been shown to decrease swellings associated with sinusitis.
 This is also known for other homeopathic remedies such as Euphorbium and Kreosotum.

-Alternating showers with cold and hot water can help support lymph movement through the body and enhance immune function.
-Drinking lots of fluids and a gentle sinus massage are natural ways that help drain the mucus buildup.
+Alternating showers with cold and warm water can help support lymph movement through the body and enhance immune function.
+Drinking plenty of fluids and a gentle sinus massage are natural ways that help drain the mucus buildup.